imkrishnasarathi/javascript-rps-console-edition/README.md

 # GUI Rock Paper Scissors
-This repository hosts the game of Rock Paper Scissors developed by me in a 100DaysOfCode Challenge.
+This branch hosts the game of Rock Paper Scissors developed by me in a 100DaysOfCode Challenge.